 - Providing expert stakeholder engagement advice and assistance throughout the options development and consultation phase of the project and supporting the delivery of the preferred route announcement.

 Following a successful route consultation in 2016 and the government announcement of the preferred route, CJ Associates has been retained to assist on the further development of the project.
-This entails continued stakeholder engagement and further statutory consultation in support of the submission of the Development Consent Order in 2019, including
+This entails continued stakeholder engagement and further statutory consultation in support of the submission of the Development Consent Order, including

 - Relationship management with stakeholders who may be affected either directly or indirectly by the decisions on LTC or can influence the implementation of scheme decisions, including the local authorities, local communities, environmental bodies, and industry.